 - Go online and search for some FREE cappuccino deals

 What Do You Need to Make a Cappuccino?

 Here is the basic equipment needed for you to make a cappuccino at home is as follows

 - Espresso machine.
-We have reviewed some good espresso machines and our latest recommendation is shown below
+We have reviewed some good espresso machines and a good start is shown below

 - A stainless steel frothing jug

 - Your coffee cup or mug!